Holy orders: Recognition of other churches' orders

+Several Eastern Orthodox patriarchs and synods have recognized the validity of Anglican orders.
+In 1922, the Ecumenical Patriarch Meletios IV issued a statement recognizing that Anglican ordinations were "of the same validity as those of the Roman, Old Catholic, and Armenian Churches."
+The 1923 Synod of Constantinople reaffirmed this position.
+Following this statement from Constantinople, the Eastern Orthodox churches of Alexandria, Cyprus, Greece, Jerusalem, and Romania conditionally recognized Anglican orders as valid.
+The Holy Synod of the Church of Cyprus recognized the validity of Anglican orders in 1923, as did the patriarch of the Greek Orthodox Church of Jerusalem, Damian I, and the synod of his church, in the same year.
+The Greek Orthodox Patriarch of Alexandria officially recognized the validity of Anglican orders in 1930.
+In 1936, the Holy Synod of the Romanian Orthodox Church formally recognized the validity of Anglican orders.
+As of 2022, these recognitions had "not been rescinded."
+Ecumenical dialogues between the Eastern Orthodox and Anglican churches on the recognition of orders are ongoing.

 Changes in the Anglican ordinals since King Edward VI, and a fuller appreciation of the pre-Reformation ordinals, suggest that the correctness of the enduring dismissal of Anglican orders is questionable.
-To reduce doubt concerning Anglican apostolic succession, especially since the 1930 Bonn agreement between the Anglican and Old Catholic churches, some Anglican bishops have included among their consecrators bishops of the Old Catholic Church, whose holy orders are recognised as valid and regular by the Roman Catholic Church.
+To reduce doubt concerning Anglican apostolic succession, especially since the 1931 Bonn agreement between the Anglican and Old Catholic churches, some Anglican bishops have included among their consecrators bishops of the Old Catholic Church, whose holy orders are recognised as valid and regular by the Catholic Church.

-Neither Roman Catholics nor Anglicans recognize the validity of ordinations of ministers in Protestant churches that do not maintain apostolic succession; but some Anglicans, especially Low Church or Evangelical ones, commonly treat Protestant ministers and their sacraments as valid.
+Neither Catholics nor Anglicans recognize the validity of ordinations of ministers in Protestant churches that do not maintain apostolic succession; but some Anglicans, especially Low Church or Evangelical ones, commonly treat Protestant ministers and their sacraments as valid.
 Rome also does not recognize the apostolic succession of those Lutheran bodies which retained apostolic succession.

 Officially, the Anglican Communion accepts the ordinations of those denominations which are in full communion with their own churches, such as the Lutheran state churches of Scandinavia.
 Those clergy may preside at services requiring a priest if one is not otherwise available.

+The Oriental Orthodox Churches recognizes the ordinations of both Catholic and Eastern Orthodox churches.